FAQs

 What is the best timber to use for decks?

 We recommend you use a seasoned hardwood from sustainable forestry sources for decking projects.
-Currently Spotted Ash is a popular choice for Australian conditions.
+Spotted Gum, Blackbutt, Ironbark and Jarrah are a popular choice for Australian conditions.
+Merbau (Kwila) is also favoured for its dense consistent grain and resistance to surface checking and warping.
+Other options with distinctive characteristics include Tallowwood, Silvertop Stringy, Turpentine and Cypress Pine.

 Do I need to use two cleaners to prepare my timber?